-We have reviewed the accompanying interim statement of financial position of Gulf International Bank - Saudi Arabia, a Saudi Closed Joint Stock Company (the "Bank") as at 31 March 2020, and the related interim condensed statements of income, comprehensive income, changes in equity and cash flows for the three-month period ended 31 March 2020 ("the period"), and other explanatory notes (collectively referred to as "the interim condensed financial statements").
-Management is responsible for the preparation and fair presentation of these interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") as endorsed in the Kingdom of Saudi Arabia.
+We have reviewed the accompanying interim statement of financial position of Gulf International Bank - Saudi Arabia, a Saudi Closed Joint Stock Company (the "Bank") as at 30 June 2020, and the related interim statements of income and comprehensive income for the three-month and six-month periods ended 30 June 2020 and the related interim statements of changes in equity and cash flows for the sixmonth period ended 30 June 2020 ("the periods"), and other explanatory notes (collectively referred to as "the interim condensed financial statements").
+Management is responsible for the preparation and fair presentation of these interim condensed financial statements in accordance with International Accounting Standard 34, "Interim Financial Reporting" ("IAS 34") that is endorsed in the Kingdom of Saudi Arabia.
 Our responsibility is to express a conclusion on these interim condensed financial statements based on our review.